MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-vpn-split-tunneling.md

 # Split tunnel VPN support for WebRTC (Web Real-Time Communication)

 This article describes Microsoft Edge and split tunnel VPN support for WebRTC.
 This support lets enterprise customers get the benefit of VPN split tunneling for peer-to-peer traffic on Microsoft Edge.
+VPN split tunneling improves peer-to-peer media streaming quality for users and reduces VPN server load.

 > [!NOTE]
 > This article applies to Microsoft Edge version 96 or later.